-The Department of Foods and Nutrition graduate program is ranked in the top 25 programs in the nation.
+The Department of Nutritional Sciences graduate program is ranked in the top 25 programs in the nation.
 Our students are employed or are admitted to other graduate or professional degree programs shortly after graduation.
 For this reason, we attract a high caliber of students from a variety of backgrounds into our graduate programs.

 Why Choose UGA?